ruhartm/jwt-passport-acl/README.md

 ## Configuration
 ### server/config/config.js
-To establish a connection to the database, you may configure the database connection parameters in global configuration default is mongodb://localhost:27017/jwtpassauth.
+To establish a connection to the database, you may configure the database connection parameters in the global configuration file.
+Dfault is mongodb://localhost:27017/jwtpassauth.

 ## Authentication
 ### server/config/authenticate.js